Iran–Taiwan relations: End of relations

+Islamic Republic of Iran

+In September 1995, Iran spoke against Taiwan participating in a UN General Assembly meeting.

-In 2012 Taiwan paused oil imports from Iran due to international sactions.
+In 2012, Taiwan paused oil imports from Iran due to international sanctions.

-In 2018 the US issued sanctions waivers to eight countries which allowed them to continue importing Iranian oil, however Taiwan decided to cut Iranian imports even under the waiver.
+In 2018, the US issued sanctions waivers to eight countries which allowed them to continue importing Iranian oil, however Taiwan decided to cut Iranian imports even under the waiver.
 Taiwanese imports of Iranian oil ended in 2018.

-In 2019 a ship under charter by CPC Corporation carrying naptha from the United Arab Emirates to Taiwan was attacked in the Gulf of Oman close to Iran's coast.
+In 2019, a ship under charter by CPC Corporation carrying naptha from the United Arab Emirates to Taiwan was attacked in the Gulf of Oman close to Iran's coast.

 An Iranian newspaper wrote on its front-page in December 2022 that Taiwan has a "legal right" to independence.

 Taiwanese President Tsai Ing-wen and Foreign Minister Joseph Wu condemned the April 2024 Iranian strikes against Israel.

-In 2025 the American government sanctioned two Taiwanese companies, Mecatron Machinery Co Ltd and Joemars Machinery and Electric Industrial Co Ltd, for providing unmanned aerial vehicle related goods and services to Iran.
+In 2025, the American government sanctioned two Taiwanese companies, Mecatron Machinery Co Ltd and Joemars Machinery and Electric Industrial Co Ltd, for providing unmanned aerial vehicle related goods and services to Iran.